firedrakeproject/firedrake/docs/source/download.rst

 .. note::

-   If you installed firedrake in a virtualenv_ (the default installation mode), you should activate the virtualenv_ before running `firedrake-update`.
+   You should activate the virtualenv_ before running `firedrake-update`.

 Cleaning disk caches after upgrade
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~